Tennessee man who wrestled AR-15 away from Waffle House shooter hailed as hero

 But Illinois authorities then returned those firearms to Reinking's father, who Aaron said admitted to giving the weapons back to his son.

 As the manhunt for Reinking continued on Monday, four families in Tennessee were mourning the loss of loved ones.
-Taurean C. Sanderlin, 29, Joe R. Perez, 20, Deebony Groves, 21, and Akilah Dasilva, 23, were all killed in early morning shooting on Sunday, according to the Nashville Police Department.
+Taurean C. Sanderlin, 29; Joe R. Perez, 20; Deebony Groves, 21; and Akilah Dasilva, 23, were all killed in the early morning shooting on Sunday, according to the Nashville Police Department.

-Abede Dasilva was inside the Waffle House when the shooting occurred and killed his brother Akilah.
+Abede Dasilva, Akilah's brother, was inside the Waffle House when the shooting occurred.

 "I didn't really see nothing, I just heard.
 Just gunshots, we just all ran, all I could think of when I'm hiding is where is my brother?
 It was all like a blur," Abede Dasilva said.